 Grounding Your Surge Protector

-Protecting your computer and other home electronics from lightning is not as simple as just installing a surge protector.
+Protecting your computer, appliances, and other home electronics from lightning is not as simple as just installing a surge protector.
 When a surge protector limits the high voltage from a lightning strike, it will need a means to dissipate the excess current.
 In a well grounded home the surge protector’s lightning current would automatically be diverted to earth ground.
 The same is true for a plug-in surge protector power strip.
 The plug-in receptacle ground is connected to the grounding electrode system for the entire house and will only be as effective as the entire grounding system.

 The home’s metal water service pipe, ground rods, well casing, and other metal pipes can be part of the grounding electrode system.
 In an older home a weak link in the system due to a loose or non-existent connection or corrosion of a component may cause the surge protector to be ineffective or in some cases hazardous.